Zucchini Velvet Soup and Freezer Soup Base

 Zucchini Velvet Soup

-I love to eat this soup year-round.
+You’ll love to eat this soup year-round.
 It tastes fresh and buttery and comforting all at the same time, and is a lovely green color.
-In the summer, when zucchini abounds, I often make a double batch.
-We’ll eat half of it for lunch, and freeze half (without the milk and parsley) for later.
-I’ve also substituted yellow crookneck squash to make a bright yellow soup with a mildly nutty flavor.
+In the summer, when zucchini abounds, make a double batch.
+Eat half of it for lunch, and freeze half (without the milk and parsley) for later.
+Substitute yellow crookneck squash to make a bright yellow soup with a mildly nutty flavor.

 - Prep Time: 5 min